 The UK Rail Research and Innovation Network (UKRRIN) is designed to create powerful collaboration between academia and industry, aiming to provide a step-change in innovation in the sector and accelerate new technologies and products from research into market applications globally.

 UKRRIN offers industry access to purpose built world-leading facilities and skills in a range of areas to support research, development and innovation for new technologies and products.
 The centres are supported by industrial partners to deliver world-leading research from inception to market application for both the UK and global markets.
 The Centres of Excellence provide the ability to deliver new products and technology to market faster, using advanced purpose-built simulation and testing facilities.
-The centres will also help the UK maintain its position as a technology leader in rail on the world stage.
+The centres also help the UK maintain its position as a technology leader in rail on the world stage.

 Key aims and objectives